 The Rights of Audience Sub-Committee will consider all applications for entry to a course of training.
 The Sub-Committee will sift those applications to determine which applicants may be admitted to the course taking into consideration that the courses are not entry level courses.
 In doing so the Sub-Committee will notify applicants of the outcome of that sifting with relevant reasoning provided.

-The course fees are £3,075 plus VAT.
+The course fees are £3060.
 Payment is required in one lump sum prior to the course commencing via credit or debit card, or through invoice.
 Please note that the course of training fees are separate to the application and exam enrolment fees set out elsewhere on this web page.

 Each candidate is required to complete six days of sitting-in.
 The breakdown of these six days should consist of:

 Four days criminal appeals (three days in Conviction Appeal Court and one day in Sentence Appeal Court) and two days preliminary hearing.

 For sitting-in you need to attend the court and request any relevant papers from the clerk.
 You will need to get the attendance card signed by the clerk.
 The business of the court is available on their website.